-- ★ The City of Baker School Board's liabilities and deferred inflows of resources exceeded its assets and deferred outflows of resources at the close of fiscal year 2021 by approximately \$468,000. - ★ At June 30, 2022, the Net Deficit in the Statement of Net Position was primarily caused by the net pension liability, net other post-employment benefits obligation, and the related deferred inflows of resources, that totaled approximately \$7.1 million, \$6.1 million, and \$12.1 million, respectively. - ★ Revenues exceeded expenses by approximately \$3.9 million on a full accrual basis for the 2022 fiscal year, representing a positive increase in the long-term financial condition of the School Board. - ★ Ad valorem tax and sales and use taxes decreased over the prior year by a total of approximately \$337,000 in comparison to 2021.
-Minimum Foundation Program (MFP) revenues decreased \$1.4 million in comparison to 2021.
-However, operating grants increased by approximately \$3.1 million, primarily as a result of ESSER funds.
+- ★ The City of Baker School Board's assets and deferred outflows of resources exceeded its liabilities and deferred inflows of resources at the close of fiscal year 2023 by approximately \$8.5 million. - ★ At June 30, 2023, the deficit in unrestricted net position in the Statement of Net Position was primarily caused by the net pension liability, net other post-employment benefits obligation, and the related deferred inflows of resources, that totaled approximately \$14.7 million, \$6.6 million, and \$8.5 million, respectively. - ★ Revenues exceeded expenses by approximately \$9 million on a full accrual basis for the 2023 fiscal year, representing a positive increase in the long-term financial condition of the School Board. - ★ Ad valorem tax and sales and use taxes increased over the prior year by a total of approximately \$95,000 in comparison to 2022.
+Minimum Foundation Program (MFP) revenues decreased approximately \$20,000 in comparison to 2022.
+However, operating and capital grants increased by almost \$8 million, primarily as a result of ESSER funds and FEMA funds related to the Baker High School renovation.